 So you can see we are talking about a super root here.
 There are more than enough reasons to add it to your diet.
 The best way to do that is to make licorice tea.

 To a pot, add 0.5 oz (=one tablespoon) licorice root for every one cup of water.
-If you buy the licorice root slices like I use here, it’s easier to weight it since it doesn’t exactly fits in a teaspoon.
+If you buy the licorice root slices as I use here, it’s easier to weight it since it doesn’t exactly fit in a teaspoon.
 If you buy the chopped root, it’s easier to add it by the tablespoons.

 Bring to a boil, then lower the temperature and let it simmer for 10 minutes.
 Turn the heat off and let the tea rest for 5 minutes.

-Next, pour your tea throw a strainer into a teapot or straight to a cup and enjoy!
+Next, pour your tea through a strainer into a teapot or straight into a cup and enjoy!